Last Updated: 11/11/2025

 • Average deal size: 50,000

-In this case, an average sales cycle lasts for about two months and typically is a 50,000 deal.
+In this case, the average sales cycle lasts approximately two months and typically involves a deal valued at $50,000.

-So back to our customer lifetime value calculation, let’s calculate the customer lifetime value for three deals at 50,000 each.
+So, back to our customer lifetime value calculation, let’s calculate the customer lifetime value for three deals, each valued at $ 50,000.

 Again, we will use the modified customer lifetime value calculation, which uses the deal amount.